Ceyron/Ceyron/README.md

 👉 Follow me on [Twitter](https://twitter.com/felix_m_koehler) or [LinkedIn](www.linkedin.com/in/felix-koehler).

 💬 My favorite quote: "The best time to plant a tree is 20 years ago.
 The second best time is now."

+💵 These are organizations I donate to yearly:
+* [NumFOCUS](https://numfocus.org/donate): This Non-Profit supports many open source projects like Scikit-learn, NumPy, Scipy, Julia etc.
+* [Wikipedia](https://donate.wikimedia.org): Wikipedia is amazing.
+Where would I be without it.